openhab-scripters/openhab-helper-libraries/Ivan's Changelog.md

   * Custom logger class and simplier `getLogger` function that automatically prepends the `LOG_PREFIX`.
   * OH3.x support while maintaining backwards compatibility with OH2.x.
   * Date functions can now accept DateTime Items.
+  * Type hints to make life easier!
+Inline where possible, stub files where not.
+    See the [openHAB Stubs](https://github.com/CrazyIvan359/openhab-stubs) repo for details.

 ## Changed